syncfusion/blazor-docs/src/treemap/treemap/tooltip.md

 </SfTreeMap>
 ```

-> Refer [code block](#default-tooltip) to know the property value of **Fruits**.
+> Refer to the [code block](#default-tooltip) to know about the property value of **Fruits**.

 ![TreeMap with tooltip format](images/Tooltip/TooltipFormat.png)

 ## Tooltip template

-Tooltip can be render as a custom component using [`TooltipTemplate`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapTooltipSettings.html#Syncfusion_Blazor_TreeMap_TreeMapTooltipSettings_TooltipTemplate) property in the [`TreeMapTooltipSettings`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.TreeMap.TreeMapTooltipSettings.html) which accepts one or more UI elements as an input, that can be rendered as part of the tooltip rendering.
+Tooltip can be rendered as a custom component using the [`TooltipTemplate`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapTooltipSettings.html#Syncfusion_Blazor_TreeMap_TreeMapTooltipSettings_TooltipTemplate) property in the [`TreeMapTooltipSettings`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.TreeMap.TreeMapTooltipSettings.html) which accepts one or more UI elements as an input, that can be rendered as a part of the tooltip rendering.

 ```csharp
 @using Syncfusion.Blazor.TreeMap